jlehrer1/dotfiles/README.md

 # System
 Files for my system.
-Includes things like aliases, custom commands and my BetterTouchTool setup
+I should probably rename this dotfiles.

 Each can be installed with the `install.sh` file.